 A heatmap is a time-series chart with an extra dimension: the color intensity of each bar shows the distribution of outliers across all nodes.
 The darker the hue, the more nodes have outliers.
 The chart colors the bars in shades of gray (fewer outliers) and orange (more outliers).

-Heatmaps make it easy to identify the normal bands of performance and any outliers for all nodes in a tier.
-In the following example, all nodes fall within two bands:
+Heatmaps enable you to easily identify the normal bands of performance and any outliers for all nodes in a tier.
+In this example, all nodes fall within two bands:

 This heatmap highlights two time windows where the performance metric is noticeably higher for 50% of the nodes:

 The Correlated Metrics heatmaps enable you to correlate transaction outliers with specific resource metrics.
-The Correlate Metrics window makes it easy to identify performance metrics that correlate (and do not correlate) with transaction outliers of interest.
-The following example shows three heatmaps:
+The Correlate Metrics panel enables you to easily identify performance metrics that correlate (and do not correlate) with transaction outliers of interest.
+This example shows three heatmaps: